You are here: Urology Textbook

-In National Wilms Tumor Study Group / Children Oncology Group in the United States, primary surgical resection of the tumor is the initial treatment of most children.
-The postoperative histology and tumor stage decides on adjuvant chemotherapy and radiotherapy.
-Neoadjuvant chemotherapy is recommended for bilateral Wilms tumor, if a complete tumor resection is not possible (intraoperative decision) or with involvement of the inferior vena cava above the hepatic veins.
+Primary surgical resection of the tumor is the initial treatment of most children according to the National Wilms Tumor Study Group (NWTS) and Children Oncology Group (COG) in the United States.
+The postoperative histology and tumor stage decide on adjuvant chemotherapy and radiotherapy.
+Neoadjuvant chemotherapy is recommended for bilateral Wilms tumors if a complete tumor resection is considered not possible (intraoperative decision) or with involvement of the inferior vena cava above the hepatic veins.

-In International Society of Pediatric Oncology (SIOP) studies prevalent in Europe, neoadjuvant chemotherapy before surgical treatment is recommended for most children.
-A primary tumor biopsy is not recommended, if imaging is straightforward in children over six months and younger than 16 years.
-Neoadjuvant therapy leads to a lower tumor stage and reduces the rate of incomplete resections or tumor rupture.
-After nephrectomy, postoperative tumor stage and histology decides on adjuvant chemotherapy and radiotherapy.
-Primary surgery is recommended for patients under the age of 6 months or over 16 years, since malignant tumors other than Wilms tumor are more likely.
+Neoadjuvant chemotherapy before surgical treatment is recommended for most children, according to the Société internationale d'oncologie pédiatrique (SIOP).
+A primary tumor biopsy is not recommended if imaging is straightforward in children over six months and younger than 16.
+Neoadjuvant therapy leads to a lower tumor stage and reduces the rate of incomplete resection or tumor rupture.
+After nephrectomy, the postoperative tumor stage and histology decide on adjuvant chemotherapy and radiotherapy.
+Primary surgery is recommended for children under six months or over 16 years since malignant tumors other than Wilms tumor are more likely.

 Chemotherapy is always administered as a combination chemotherapy.
 The most effective drugs are actinomycin-D and vincristine.
-If high risk tumor stages are present, anthracyclines (epirubicin, doxorubicin) are added.
-P>
+If high-risk tumor stages are present, anthracyclines (epirubicin, doxorubicin) are added.

 The indication is based on the histology and the local stage after nephrectomy.
-Indications for radiotherapy are intermediate risk for stage III and high risk tumors for stage II.
-The local dose is 15–30 Gy.
+Indications for radiotherapy are tumor stage III, tumor stage II with high-risk histology, and lung metastases lacking complete response after chemotherapy.

 90% of all children with Wilms tumor can be cured.
-Prognosis is dependent on tumor stage and histology.
-Unfavorable prognostic factors are metastases present at diagnosis and tumors with high malignancy (e.g. anaplastic Wilms tumor or blastema-dominant Wilms tumor).
+The prognosis depends on the tumor stage and histology.
+Unfavorable prognostic factors are metastases present at diagnosis and tumors with high malignancy (e.g., anaplastic or blastema-dominant Wilms tumor).